-During our first week in Tokyo, both Stella and I were working during the day.
-Generally, I worked out of our AirBnb, because of the easy access to electrical outlets and comfortable seating.
+During my first week in Tokyo, I was working during the day.
+Generally, I worked out of an AirBnb, because of the easy access to electrical outlets and comfortable seating.

 On one of those days, I decided to venture out for a quick and easy lunch, stopping in front of Shinbu Sakiya.

 "Ooh, ramen!", I said to myself, as I began to read the different options on the vending machine.

 "Wait, ¥1020 for a special miso noodle bowl with extra meat and extra noodles?
 Sign me up!"

 I quickly paid for my order and walked in.

 The quiet little ramen-ya became loud for an instant as the few people working inside shouted their greetings.
 I bowed and smiled, and handed someone my order as they showed me to a free seat.

 Looking around, I noticed a layout that would become relatively common for me to see inside of many restaurants in Tokyo: countertops lining every possible wall outside of the kitchen, and individual stools evenly spaced around the room.

 They were not kidding when they said extra meat.

 My photos for this bowl are pretty bad because I took them with my phone, but oh man.
 Perfectly cooked meat, broth was just the right level of salt and tasted so good, with very springy, thick noodles.
 The vegetables were a great addition for texture purposes, and the soft boiled egg was absolutely on point.